 The chile de arbol peppers can be found in most large grocery stores.
 In Minnesota they are tucked away in the produce section.
 They are widely available at any Latin market.

-The sauce was originally designed to be served with pizza, but it is excellent drizzled over many, many Mexican dishes.
+The sauce was originally designed to be served with pizza, but it is excellent drizzled over many Mexican dishes.

 Here are a few of my favorites: